jdb/jdb.github.com/dependencies.rst

   :doc:`dependencies/brute.py`

-* Finding the sorted list is a known problem called a topological sort.
+* Finding the sorted list is actually a known problem and the solutions are called topological sort.
 In Python, there is one implementation derived from a mail in the Python mailing list written by Tim Peters in the package *topsort*, and another version in the *python-graph* package.
-In Erlang, this algorithm is part of the standard library.

-  The topological sort returns quickly only one of the possible
+  A topological sort implementation returns quickly only one of the possible solution:
-  solution:

   :doc:`dependencies/off_the_shelf`